-- 1.01 The site is to the eastern side of Chegworth Lane.
-The site is close to the pedestrian underpass which runs under the M20 motorway, and the railway and the A20 Ashford Road beyond to the north. - 1.02 The roughly triangular shaped site lies to the east of a small group of residential properties at the northern end of Chegworth Lane.
-The site extends some 230 metres approx. along the embankment parallel to the southern side of the M20 motorway.
+- 1.01 The site is on the eastern side and at the northern end of Chegworth Lane.
+The site is close to the pedestrian underpass which runs under the M20 motorway, the railway and the A20 Ashford Road, to link up with the footways along Ashford Road. - 1.02 The roughly triangular shaped site lies to the east of a small group of residential properties at the northern end of Chegworth Lane and extends some 230m approx. along the embankment to the southern side of the M20 motorway. - 1.03 The site is accessed in the north-western corner via an accessway off Chegworth Lane that also serves the adjoining residential property 'Wentways'.
+The open grassed site is bounded by woodland and the River Len to the south and forms part of a larger parcel of land which the applicant purchased from the Leeds Castle Estate in 2017.
+The woodland to the south is outside the red line boundary of the application site but is in the applicant's ownership (blue line on the submitted site location plan)